Adventurer13/ExpandedWoodworkingVGP/README.md

 Patches edit the following Vegetable Garden Project definitions:

-- Fruit trees from Vegetable Garden
+- Fruit trees from Vegetable Garden and More Veggies
 - Trees from Xtra Trees and Flowers
 - Compost starter
 - Drinks table